 SCOPE enables you to record individual RETs and DETs and their details by inserting child nodes under each Data Group.
 These are only used to calculate complexity when the Derived option is selected.
-For very detailed documented counts SCOPE allows you to link processes to the DETs that they use.
-This is useful when a DET is impacted by a Change Request; SCOPE will highlight all the processes that use that DET.
+For very detailed documented

 If you want to group the details of multiple data groups into one Data Group node then enter the number of data groups in the Multiplier field.
-E.g., where you know there are 6 Tax Rates Reference Files of low complexity (each 7 function points), name the Data Group 'Tax Reference Files' and enter 6 into the multiplier.
+E.g. where you know there are 6 Tax Rates Reference Files of low complexity (each 7 function points), name the Data Group 'Tax Reference Files' and enter 6 into the multiplier.
 The function points calculated for the Data Group are multiplied by 6 to total 42.
 SCOPE will display the calculated function points for the Data Group at the bottom right of the Detail screen.